A bit of history of the BMCF

 The foundation of the British Federation of Music Competitive Festivals in 1921 encouraged Sir Dan Godfrey (founder conductor of the Bournemouth Municipal later Symphony Orchestra) to urge the establishment of a festival in Bournemouth in 1926.
 Some 7000 competitors came together in the original Winter Gardens to compete in music, speech and drama.
 The success of this first festival ensured the establishment of annual festivals until 1942, and after a gap in the Second World War, the festival was re-instated in 1945.
 The only other gap in the festival's history was the Coronavirus year of 2020.

-The venues in recent years have included the now sadly demolished Winter Gardens, The Shelley Theatre and Bournemouth Pavilion where to this day the Choirs Days and the final Celebration Concert are held.
+The venues in recent years have included the now sadly demolished Winter Gardens, The Shelley Theatre and Bournemouth Pavilion where, except for 2021, the Choirs Days and the final Celebration Concert are held.

 This year, we are taking all the speech, drama, instrumental and vocal classes to the Freemasons' Hall in Knole Road, Boscombe, where the facilities will suit us very well.